 A roof is a house’s workhorse but it often doesn’t get the respect it deserves.
 Usually it’s an afterthought to the beauty of an illuminated kitchen or a luxurious bedroom, shielding those spaces from the outside world.
-In fact, only when a roof does not provide adequate shelter — like, say, when it leaks — this vital detail is transformed into a high priority on the list of a homeowner.
+In fact, only when a roof does not function as it is meant to that this vital detail is transformed into a high priority for a homeowner.

-A roof is one of the most important investments ever made by a homeowner — it’s literally what protects everything and everybody inside a house.
+A roof is one of the most important investments a homeowner can make — it’s what protects everything and everybody inside a house.

-Over the last few years, available roofing materials have expanded so choosing the right one can be overwhelming.
-At Richmond Exteriors we know you might need guidance on exactly when to replace a roof and how to install it properly.
+Over the last few years, available roofing materials have expanded so choosing the right one can be tough for people without practical home improvement knowledge.

 How to choose the right material for the coating

-When more homeowners have come to accept the benefits of curb appeal, roofs can be a broad-scale way to accomplish that aim.
-Most addresses have steep roofs and passers-by are more conscious of their presence.
-Your roof is like window dressing for a your home and can make a statement on your house.
+A well-made roof can help to improve your home’s curb appeal and property value.
+Most homes have steep roofs and passers-by are more conscious of their presence.
+Your roof is like window dressing for your home and can make a statement regarding the condition of your house.

-Start by taking a stroll around the neighborhood to ensure this statement is visually and structurally solid.
+Start by taking a stroll around the neighborhood.
 Observe the different roofing materials that are used on the surrounding properties, note your likes and dislikes and then investigate the different roofing codes dictated by the area.
-We know that certain regions have construction codes that restrict the types of acceptable materials, and how to install your Indianapolis roof.
+We know that certain regions have construction codes that restrict the types of acceptable materials, and thus how to install your Indianapolis roof.

 Here are the top Roofing Materials Sold Today: